liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 #### Configuring Distinct Request Scoped Managed Beans [](id=distinct-request-scoped-managed-beans-liferay-portal-6-2-dev-guide-en)

-Liferay Portal provides you with the ability to specify whether or not request attributes are shared among portlets, by specifying the `<private-request-attributes>` option in the `WEB-INF/liferay-portlet.xml` descriptor.
+Liferay Portal gives you the ability to specify whether or not request attributes are shared among portlets, using the `<private-request-attributes>` option in the `WEB-INF/liferay-portlet.xml` descriptor.
 The default value of this option is `true`, meaning that request attributes are NOT shared among portlets.

     <liferay-portlet-app>
         <portlet>